CrunchyData/spatial-suite-rest-demo/API.md

-#APIs
+# APIs

+These are very brittle service right now - there is no error checking or even exception handling

 ## Getting and Updating a firehazard value on a parcel

-This is a very brittle service right now - there is no error checking or even exception handling

 URL:  /parcel/firehazard/<id>

 Our URL right now:  http://rest-services-scfire.openshift-pousty-apps.gce-containers.crunchydata.com/parcel/firehazard/<id>

 ### Getting a value for a parcel